cunarist/timesetter/README.md

-# set-system-time
+# setsystemtime
-Python package to set system time
+A Python package to set system time regardless of operating system